 Snatchers: There are two classes of Mardi Gras Males that really know how to ruin a good time.
 Unfortunately, both of these groups are often hard to spot until it is too late.
 Snatchers enjoy hanging out below balconies to demonstrate their incredible jumping and stretching abilities while stealing beads from those they were intended for.
 They have no interest in the beads themselves, and it’s even more satisfying if the beads break in the process.
 The only purpose is to ruin someone’s day.
 Or, to put it into Mardi Gras terms, to pee on someone’s parade.
 Sometimes it seems as though Snatchers come out of nowhere, but the trained eye can spot trouble by looking for antsy young men who are anxiously scanning the balcony, and do not seem interested in the escapades being flaunted around them.
 While it is impossible to defend against all Snatchers, a group of loyal Bourbon Street Gentleman can often greatly reduce these occurrences and all smart ladies should keep a few around in case of emergencies.
 Some Snatchers are also mutations that share common lowlights with the Grabber.

 Grabbers: Nothing ruins a good time like a Grabber.
 There you are, happily making a bead trade, when suddenly a hand comes out of nowhere and helps itself to some skin.
 Totally unacceptable and legally sexual assault.
 And sexual assault trumps indecent exposure on the list of Mardi Gras no-no’s any day of the week.
 These are not negotiated feels; they are from desperate, dangerous and often drunk strangers.
 Mouths have also been known to show up when least expected.
 The best defense in this case is a good offense.
 Another reason to have allies around during a trade, and they should be paying more attention to crowd control than the trade itself.
 I’ve never been threatened with arrest for batting away hands and shoving faces back two feet with an open palm.
-And although I wouldn’t ever advise serious violence as a way to solve issues, Grabbers (along with their cousins the Snatchers) are asking for a good Mardi Gras Beatdown from others with less restraint than I have.
+And although I wouldn’t ever advise serious violence as a way to solve issues, Grabbers (along with their cousins the Snatchers) are really testing the patience of others with less restraint than I have.